How You Can Help The People Of Ukraine

 Advertisement

-While we are watching the crisis unfold from afar, there are many organizations to support and donate to in order to help the people of Ukraine.
+While we are watching the crisis unfold from afar, there are many organisations to support and donate to in order to help the people of Ukraine.

-The organization has launched an emergency appeal for women and girls in Ukraine.
-Its team in neighboring Moldova is planning targeted interventions and developing a humanitarian response for Ukrainian refugees.
+The organisation has launched an emergency appeal for women and girls in Ukraine.
+Its team in neighbouring Moldova is planning targeted interventions and developing a humanitarian response for Ukrainian refugees.

 This org works to support the needs of children in war-torn areas of Ukraine with access to food, shelter, and medicine.
 Its teams are currently working with asylum seekers in refugee camps in northeastern Romania as the crisis unfolds.